 You can also visit your local social services agency and submit your request in person.
 If you don't know where the office is located, call the customer service number on your old Medicaid card if you still have it.
 A customer service representative can provide you with this information based on your address.
 You also can look up locations online by visiting your state's health and human services website or Medicaid.gov.

-- Texas Health and Human Services Commission: Your Texas Benefits Medicaid Card Questions and Answers
+- Texas Health and Human Services: Your Texas Benefits Medicaid ID Card

 - North Carolina Department of Health and Human Services: Medicaid Identification (MID) Card

 - Colorado Department of Health Care Policy and Financing: Member Frequently Asked Questions